-POWDER PROCESSING.
-We have no experience manufacturing products for commercial purposes.
-We have only performed powder processing on the small scale needed for testing formulations and for early stage and larger clinical trials.
+Powder Processing.
+We have no experience manufacturing powder processing products for commercial purposes.
+With respect to drugs using our inhaleables technology, we have only performed powder processing on the scale needed for testing formulations, and for early stage and larger clinical trials.
 We may encounter manufacturing and control problems as we attempt to scale-up powder processing facilities.
 We may not be able to achieve such scale-up in a timely manner or at a commercially reasonable cost, if at all.
-Our failure to solve any of these problems could delay or prevent late stage clinical testing and commercialization of our products and could negatively impact our revenues and results of operations.
+Our failure to solve any of these problems could delay or prevent some late stage clinical testing and commercialization of our products and could negatively impact our revenues and results of operations.